-Easements are perpetual and are not subject to termination or expiration.
+Most electric utility easements are perpetual and not subject to termination or expiration.
 Once an easement is signed, it becomes part of the property record.
-The utility, the landowner who signed the easement and all future owners of the property are bound by the terms of the easement agreement.
-The utility can, at some point, choose to release the easement rights if it removes the transmission line and abandons the right-of-way.
+The utility, landowner who signed the easement and all future property owners, are bound by the easement agreement terms.
+If the utility removes the transmission line and abandons the right-of-way, it can release the easement rights.